johannus22/syncpaste/README.md

-# clipsync
+# SyncPaste

-ClipSync is a lightweight tool to copy and paste across devices.
+SyncPaste is a lightweight tool to copy and paste across devices.